Williamson Lawsuits Reduce Taxable Value by $450 Million

 Williamson County Taxpayer Value Reduction from Judicial Appeals

 Taxpayers that saw their lawsuit through to the end were certainly rewarded.
-In 2023 the total value of the property appealed was cut by $490 million.
-This was a huge leap from $270 million in 2022.
-The biggest winners were multi family homes, and apartments netted a return of $290 million.
-This was followed by commercial properties at $190 million.
-This was the first time that apartments beat out regular businesses.
+In 2024, the total value of the property appealed was cut by $450 million.
+This was down from $490 million in 2023.
+The biggest winners were multi family homes, and apartments netted a return of $350 million.
+This was followed by commercial properties at $130 million.
+This was the first time that apartments outperformed traditional businesses.
 This should not be a surprise, as apartments are commonly the most valued commercial properties in Texas.
 No single family homes achieve a reduction, but that is to be expected, as homes rarely go to judicial appeals.
 They usually target binding arbitration instead.

 Tax Savings From Judicial AppealsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.